Things To Know About Shell Island

 It takes anywhere from 10-25 minutes to get to Shell Island.
 Of course it depends on the water conditions and your chosen method of getting there.
 It is recommended that you only attempt to travel to Shell Island by way of boat or jet ski as the currents are a bit strong for paddle boarding to the island.

-If you are interested in paddle boarding around Shell Island, be sure to either take one with you on your boat or check out our Shell Island Adventure Cruise which includes paddleboards.
+If you are interested in paddle boarding around Shell Island, be sure to either take one with you on your boat or check out our Snorkel & Sail Shell Island trip which includes paddleboards.

 Are there any restaurants or buildings on Shell Island?

 When visiting Shell Island, please remember that the island is left to nature and that means no buildings of any kind (bathrooms included!).
-You are more than welcome to bring a picnic or if you are on one of our adventure trips, we have some drinks and snacks available for sale.
+You are more than welcome to bring a picnic or if you are on one of our snorkel and sail trips, we have some drinks and snacks available for sale.